pdbartsch/pdbpages/content/post/common-arcgis-field-calculations.md

 ### Common Field Calculations using Python:

-- **Change text to title case.** - So simple and used frequently.
+- **Change text to title case** - So simple and used frequently.
 {{< highlight python >}}
 # expression:
 !note1!.title()
 {{< /highlight >}}

-- **Replace one character for another.** - Probably the most common reason I use the field calculator.
+- **Replace one character for another** - Probably the most common reason I use the field calculator.
 {{< highlight python >}}
 # expression:
 !noteField!.replace("-", "_")
 {{< /highlight >}}

-- **Concatenate fields together.** - Very common when geocoding addresses.
+- **Concatenate fields together** - Very common when geocoding addresses.
 {{< highlight python >}}
 # expression:
 !Address! + " " + !Street! + ", " + !City! + ", " + !State! + " " + !Zip!
 {{< /highlight >}}

-- **Simple mathematic calculations across multiple fields.** - You can use the field calculator to extract summary statistics from a list of fields.
+- **Simple mathematic calculations across multiple fields** - You can use the field calculator to extract summary statistics from a list of fields.
 {{< highlight python >}}
 # find the minimum value across a list of fields:
 # expression: